raganwald/raganwald.github.com/_posts/2018-03-03-reflections.md

 As implemented, state machines are objects that delegate their behaviour to a state object.
 There's one state object for each possible state.

 The state object for closed state has just one method, `reopen`.
-Our problem with the state object for `open` state is that it has two differnt behaviours, depending on whether the account is `held` or `not-held`.
+Our problem with the state object for `open` state is that it has two different behaviours, depending on whether the account is `held` or `not-held`.

 That sounds very familiar!